Elias Lindholm Game Preview: Flames vs. Stars

 Lindholm Season Stats Insights

-- Lindholm has a goal in four of 19 contests this year, but no multi-goal games so far.
+- Lindholm has a goal in five games this season through 22 games played, but has not had multiple goals in any of those games.

-- In eight of 19 games this season, Lindholm has registered a point, and three of those games included multiple points.
+- Lindholm has a point in nine games this season (out of 22), including multiple points four times.

-- Lindholm has an assist in six of 19 games this season, with multiple assists on three occasions.
+- Lindholm has an assist in seven of 22 games this season, with multiple assists on three occasions.

-- The implied probability that Lindholm goes over his points prop total is 58.2%, based on the odds.

 Sign up for Underdog fantasy today.